 In addition to the core PHP files, you can also install any of a large number of available extensions, ranging from extensions for ActiveScript to zlib_filter.
-In this example, we will install extensions for the following: cURL, a client URL library (incorrectly listed under "Curl"); the GD image library ("GD2"); mbstring, for multibyte character sets; MySQL and MySQLi, for accessing MySQL databases.
+In this example, I will install extensions for the following: cURL, a client URL library (incorrectly listed under "Curl"); the GD image library ("GD2"); mbstring, for multibyte character sets; MySQL and MySQLi, for accessing MySQL databases.
 Note that the disk space usage numbers are incorrect.
 For instance, it claims that cURL will consume "1504KB" of space, but in reality the cURL extension DLL file, php_curl.dll, is only 233 KB.

 You can also install the PHP Extension and Application Repository (PEAR) and the PHP manual — both listed under the "Extras" node.
-We will not be installing either one in this tutorial.
+I will not be installing either one in this tutorial.
 After you have made all of your selections, click the "Next" button

 You are now ready to install PHP's files to your disk.
 Click the "Install" button, which begins the process.

 When the Setup Wizard has completed, it will display a final dialog box.